How Many Times Can I Re-Apply for a US Visa After Rejection?

 The US visa application process is strict, with consular officers evaluating each application based on a set of criteria established by US immigration law.

 If an officer believes that an applicant does not meet the eligibility requirements, they may deny the visa.
-Common reasons for rejection include insufficient documentation, failure to prove strong ties to the applicant's home country or discrepancies in the information provided.
+Common reasons for visa rejection include insufficient documentation, failure to prove strong ties to the applicant's home country or discrepancies in the information provided.

 When a visa is denied, the consular officer typically provides a denial letter outlining the section of the law under which the application was refused.